edgamat/edgamat.github.io/_posts/2024/03/2024-03-20-Distributed-Tracing-Part-0.md

 I am going to use the `System.Diagnostics.ActivitySource` to create tracing data.

 I am going to use Open Telemetry to export the telemetry data.
+I'd also like to compare this approach to using the Serilog suite of libraries to export the telemetry data.

 Initially I am going to use Seq to record all the tracing data.
 Using Seq, I should be able to filter the logs and view traces of the steps along the way.